27 Fun Things to Do in Toronto at Night You Probably Didn’t Think Of

 Note: A permit is required, but the application is quite simple by calling 416.396.7378, then dialing 2.

-14. Take a Boat Tour of the Toronto Harbourfront
+15. Take a Boat Tour of the Toronto Harbourfront

 A Harbourfront Cruise is a great after dinner activity in Toronto for all ages and abilities, and a totally memorable way to spend your time in Canada’s largest city.

-15. Embark on a Night Tour of Old Toronto
+16. Embark on a Night Tour of Old Toronto

-Taking a night tour of Old Town Toronto with See Sight Tours is a great way to experience the city’s rich history and culture after dark.
 As you walk through the cobblestone streets and alleyways of the Distillery District, you’ll hear stories about the area’s past and have the chance to shop and see this pedestrian-only area by foot.

 You’ll also see some of the city’s highlights by car in a driving tour through downtown, as well as take in the most scenic lookout of the city from the top of the CN Tower.

-16. Spend the Evening at the Rec Room
+17. Spend the Evening at the Rec Room

 For a fun evening in downtown Toronto, check out The Rec Room just south of the CN Tower, on Bremner Boulevard.
 This massive entertainment complex is filled with all kinds of activities, including an arcade, virtual reality experiences, bowling, and more.